johnamdickson/portfolio-project-3/README.md

   - Accessibility of the page was checked using the lighthouse tool in devtools.
 The results were satisfactory as shown below. **ADD
      - Desktop results:
      ![Lighthouse Results](views/README-files/lighthouse-results.png) <br><br>
-  - The colour contrasts were checked using Web AIM contrast checker.
+  - The title and button colour contrasts were checked using Web AIM contrast checker.
   ![Contrast Check](views/README-files/web-aim-contrast-checker.png)
   <br><br>